How To Install A Shower Base On A Wooden Floor? |Easy Steps

 Do I Need The Mortar Base Under The Shower Pan?

-If you have a wooden floor, It is unnecessary to use the mortar base under the shower base since they’re meant to apply over the concrete floor for fixing purposes.
+If you have a wooden floor, Using the mortar base under the shower base is unnecessary since they’re meant to apply over the concrete floor for fixing purposes.
 However, they’re the best choice for installing a shower base on a concrete floor.
-For wooden floors, adhesive and sealant are the perfect choices for fixing a shower pan.
+For wooden floors, adhesive and sealant are perfect for fixing a shower pan.

 Do I Need To Waterproof Under The Shower Pan?